syntasso/kratix-docs/docs/events/2022-kcduk/02-writing-a-jenkins-promise.md

 ### Define the Worker Cluster Resources {#worker-cluster-resources}

-The `workerClusterResources` describes everything required to be running on the cluster before a users request is applied.
+The `workerClusterResources` describes everything required in order to complete the delivery of a requested instance.
 Kratix applies this content on all registered worker clusters.

 For this Promise, the `workerClusterResources` needs to contain the Jenkins Operator and its CRDs.
-For simplicity, you will use the `HelmRepository` and `HelmRelease` APIs present in the Worker Cluster you will define the resources by using Flux's APIs.
+For simplicity, you will use the Flux provided `HelmRepository` and `HelmRelease` APIs present in the Worker Cluster.
+These allow Helm charts to be defined and referenced easily and are available because the GitOps provider of choice for this demo is FluxCD.

 <details>
-  <summary>Unsure what's an Operator?</summary>
+  <summary>Unsure what is an Operator?</summary>
   <p>
     The Kubernetes project defines "Operator" in a simple way: <strong>Operators are software extensions that use custom resources to manage applications and their